thepsalmist/sourceAFRICA/app/views/help/eng/publishing.markdown

       dc.embed.loadNote('http://www.documentcloud.org/documents/223/annotations/237.js');
     </script>

 Copy and paste the HTML onto your own site.
 Clicking the title or the image will open the document.
-Documents will open in DocumentCloud unless you've published them elsewhere.
+Documents will open in sourceAFRICA unless you've published them elsewhere.
 We use [pixel ping](http://www.propublica.org/nerds/item/pixel-ping-a-nodejs-stats-tracker) to guess a document's Published URL, so if users won't find the document another way, you may need to add the Published URL manually.

 # <span id="docset">Embedding a Document Set</span>

 ![Embed Search Menu][]

-If you'd rather embed a complete set of documents, DocumentCloud can provide the HTML to do that as well.
+If you'd rather embed a complete set of documents, sourceAFRICA can provide the HTML to do that as well.
 Readers will be able to search or filter through as many documents as you'd like to share with them.

 You can embed any set of documents, whether or not you uploaded them: any document that has already been published by their contributor will open to the URL at which it originally appeared.